Work with the Joint Child Protection Response (JCPR) Program

 - assess the individual needs of children, young people and families

 What is the process for entry into the JCPR Program?

 Referrals to the JCPR Program can only be made through Community Services Helpline or a Community Services Centre (CSC).

-The process includes criminal investigation by police, with FACS completing a risk assessment and determining the need for Children’s Court action and NSW Health providing medical and therapeutic support for victims and their non-offending family.
+The process includes criminal investigation by police, with DCJ completing a risk assessment and determining the need for Children’s Court action and NSW Health providing medical and therapeutic support for victims and their non-offending family.